imran1900/Walmart-Analytics/README.md

 ### Overview of Findings

-The entire interactive dashboard can be downloaded [here](https://github.com/imran1900/Walmart-Analytics/blob/main/walmart_visualization.pbix)
+Below is an overview page of the Power BI dashboard with charts and insights derived from them.
+The entire interactive dashboard can be downloaded [here](https://github.com/imran1900/Walmart-Analytics/blob/main/walmart_viz.pbix)